amosabbir/Liver_transplant_etl_sqlite/README.md

 # Clinical-data-warehouse-sqlite

+Overview

-A lightweight clinical data warehouse built in SQLite with a Python ETL pipeline, integrating EPIC, OCR output, and Excel data to support longitudinal analysis of transplant patients.
+A lightweight clinical data warehouse built in SQLite with a Python ETL pipeline, integrating EPIC (Oracle extracts), REDCap, and Excel data to support longitudinal analysis of liver transplant patients.

+This project demonstrates end-to-end data engineering: schema design, ETL processing, and analytical querying on real-world clinical data structures.